Nasdaq Slides as Tech Sector Remains Under Pressure

 "You can clearly see a disconnect between markets and central banks [on the strength of inflationary pressures]" said Florian Ielpo, head of macro strategy at Swiss fund manager Unigestion.

-Elsewhere, Brazilian markets were relatively calm after the country's top prosecutor filed charges of corruption against President Michel Temer.
-Brazil's Bovespa Index edged up 0.3% and the real fell 0.6% against the dollar.
+Brazil's Bovespa Index shed 0.6% and the real fell 1% against the dollar after the country's top prosecutor filed charges of corruption against President Michel Temer.
 Mr. Temer has previously denied any wrongdoing and has said he wouldn't step down from the presidency.

 Korea's Kospi edged up 0.1% to another record close, while Japan's Nikkei added 0.4% following an earlier decline in the yen against the dollar.